May 21, 2015 | John Paul Catanzaro

 Also, consider establishing a base tan.
 “Fake bake” if you must, just remember to build it up gradually over a few days.
 Get your hair cut midway through the week so that it grows in a bit and looks more natural come “show” time.
 Visit your dentist for that six-month cleaning.
 And take care of all that hygiene stuff like trimming your nails and maybe shaving or waxing that ape-like body of yours.

 Tip #3: Don’t tan too fast.
-Burning even slightly will cause edema (the swelling of tissue that promotes healing) and can leave you looking puffy.
+Burning even slightly will cause edema (the swelling of the tissue that promotes healing) and can leave you looking puffy.
 Build up that tan gradually to show off your muscularity.
 A good tan looks healthy; a bad one does not!

 The strategy above will shrink-wrap your body in two ways.
 First, by removing all that subcutaneous water beneath your skin during the week-long protein-only fast, and then by superhydrating your muscle cells when you go carb crazy the following week (I’ll explain in Part 2).
-The first week you’ll look like a smaller, leaner version of your self, while the second week your muscles will fill out and you’ll look like a pumped up, muscular God!
+The first week you’ll look like a smaller, leaner version of yourself, while the second week your muscles will fill out and you’ll look like a pumped-up, muscular God!

 Tomorrow we’ll examine how to train during this grueling week and I’ll give you a sample routine to follow.